KarelKubat/runtime-metrics/rtmerror/README.md

 ```go
 func (e *Error) Retryable() bool
 ```
-Retryable returns true when the error is retryable.
+Retryable returns true when the error is retryable according to its argument.

 #### func (*Error) WithError